When the Guns Come Out: Plot

 Trixie and Ellen May (Abby Miller) arrive at a clinic to seduce a doctor for Oxy.
 However, hitmen arrive at the clinic, kill Trixie and the doctor and steal the Oxy pills while Ellen hides under the desk and avoids being assassinated.
 At the bar, Johnny (David Meunier) thinks Quarles (Neal McDonough) is responsible but Boyd (Walton Goggins) remains skeptical despite the fact that he owns the clinic.

 Raylan (Timothy Olyphant) is told by Judge Reardon (Stephen Root) that Winona (Natalie Zea) has quit her job at the courthouse.
-He then checks the evidence room to find that Winona has stolen the money they returned.
+He then checks the evidence room to find that stolen money he helped Winona return is missing.
 Coupled with a Costa Rica trip on her computer, he deduces she plans to escape.
 He is also notified of the clinic shooting by Mullen (Nick Searcy), as it occurred on his Aunt Helen's property.
 He is also briefed by Tim (Jacob Pitts) that he investigated Quarles with help from the FBI, using Raylan's name.
 Ellen May returns to her pimp, Delroy Baker (William Mapother), who forces her to go to another clinic for Oxy.
 She arrives at a clinic but immediately leaves when she recognizes that one of the killers are running the clinic.
 For her failure, Delroy hits her in the head.

 Quarles finds that he is being investigated and suspects Raylan, telling Duffy (Jere Burns) to investigate about him while he enters a room to punch a kidnapped man in his bedroom.
 Thanks to a tip from Limehouse (Mykelti Williamson), Ava (Joelle Carter) goes to a bar to talk with Ellen May but she is nowhere to be found and refuses Delroy's advances.
 A co-worker tells her about Ellen May's abuse and tells her about being involved in the shooting.
 Raylan visits Arlo (Raymond J. Barry), who is now disoriented and talks to himself, who says he worked with Boyd on their activities.
 He confronts Boyd about this, telling him to stop using his family for his illegal activities, threatening to kill him.
 Boyd then directs Raylan to talk to Ava.